upsidedownlabs/Focion/README.md

 ## Troubleshooting

 - **Web Bluetooth Support:** If you encounter issues with device connectivity, ensure that your browser supports the Web Bluetooth API.
-- **EEG Device Compatibility:** Confirm that your EEG device advertises the expected name prefix (e.g., "NPG") and services.
+- **EEG Device Compatibility:** Confirm that your Neuro PlayGround Lite advertises the expected name prefix (e.g., "NPG") and services.

 ## License